tlenz88/SimpleSeq/README.md

 - [dplyr](https://dplyr.tidyverse.org/)
 - [EnhancedVolcano](https://bioconductor.org/packages/release/bioc/html/EnhancedVolcano.html)

-The SimpleSeq conda environment described above also contains all of the necessary R packages.
+The SimpleSeq conda environment described above also contains all of the necessary R packages and is therefore recommended while running EasyDGE.

 ## How do I run EasyDGE?